top of page

 Funding:

 The algorithm for the investigation, would include an analysis of the costs of the investigation, and the figure for total cost would be presented in the file to the judge.
-If the judge finds the accused guilty, they will be ordered to pay the full costs of their investigation, the judgement, any fines appropriate, costs of rehabilitation, and all their costs of prison, if they are sentenced.
+If the judge/s finds the accused guilty, they will be ordered to pay the full costs of their investigation, the judgement, any fines appropriate, costs of rehabilitation, and all their costs of prison, if they are sentenced.

 Everyone is God believes in full accountability, zero tolerance, and the right to safety, lawfulness, and justice, at all times.
 To give an example of how stringent our enforcement of this is at every stage, we give the following example:

 We hope this makes the basic workings of our criminal justice system clear, at every stage the criminal is encouraged and given opportunity to own up to their crime, and minimise the consequences of it, if they do not, they will have growing consequences, which they will not be able to avoid.
 Whatever their choices are, it will always end with them paying all their debts, being rehabilitated, and returning to society in a safe and law abiding way.
-There are many details that are not described here, but would be part of our simplified and fully functional system.
-This system would resolve most of the 14 issues mentioned at the top of this page, however it would not deal with all of them, and does not address in any way the the root causes of crime.
+There are details that are not described here, but would be part of our simplified and fully functional system.
+This system would resolve most of the 16 issues mentioned at the top of this page, however it would not deal with all of them, and does not address in any way the root causes of crime.

 Ultimate policy.

-Everyone is God is completely clear that if someone has gone as far as committing crimes and getting themselves into prison, this immediately demonstrates that many systems have had to completely fail.
+Everyone is God is completely clear that if someone has gone as far as committing crimes, and ultimately being sentenced to prison, this immediately demonstrates that many systems have had to completely fail.
 The root of all crime (and all human dysfunction) lies in the way we bring up our children and educate them, and therefore the first and universal failure in any situation, is a failure of parenting.
 Children who are brought up in a fully balanced, loving, and disciplined environment, will never be orientated towards committing crime.
 For someone to enter prison, there would have to be further failures in the social care system, the education system, the criminal justice system, and ultimately society and government at large.
 Our policies ensure protection in every one of these areas, giving many layers of protection, in order to provide every opportunity for the best possible outcome.
 But we remain absolutely clear; that to fully resolve the root of all crime and dysfunction, parenting must be carried out correctly at all times.
 It is our ultimate goal to achieve this, and a reduction of crime to such a low level, that there is no need of a criminal justice system, or for prisons.
 See all the supporting policies below for a full explanation of how we will do this:

 Wellbeing and cost benefits of this policy.